hearvox/Research/News-Trust/credscore.md

 * But many parts of the fact-check process can happen automatically.
 * We can instantly produce a reliable estimate of a story's credibility using just its URL.

-Many <a href="https://github.com/hearvox/Research/blob/master/News-Trust/news-verification-checklists.md">fact-checking steps</a> can be computer-assisted.
+Many <a href="Now at: https://github.com/hearvox/unreliable-news/blob/master/lists/news-verification-checklists.md">fact-checking steps</a> can be computer-assisted.
 The results, combined and weighted, could quickly generate a CredScore, 0–100, from fake to fact.

 Simple site checks like: Is the website in the <a href="http://www.editorandpublisher.com/databook/data/?djoPage=search_details&djoPid=25874">Editor &amp; Publisher DataBook</a> and the <a href="https://news.google.com/">Google News Index</a>?
-Or is it in a curated <a href="https://github.com/hearvox/Research/blob/master/News-Trust/fake-news-site-lists.md">fake news site list</a>, such as <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a> or the <a href="http://www.fakenewscodex.com/">Fake News Codex</a>?
+Or is it in a curated <a href="https://github.com/hearvox/unreliable-news/blob/master/lists/fake-news-site-lists.md">fake news site list</a>, such as <a href="https://infogram.com/politifacts-fake-news-almanac-1gew2vjdxl912nj">PolitiFact's Fake News Almanac</a> or the <a href="http://www.fakenewscodex.com/">Fake News Codex</a>?

 Story checks like: Is the article plagiarized or full of fake-news flags (e.g., CAPS or !!!)?
 Does the markup meet HTML and security standards?